Updated 23rd February 2021

 What’s the best mortgage for my buy to let?

 There is no best mortgage for a buy to let.
 The mortgage you need will be down to your individual circumstances, preferences and long-term goals.
-There are a wide variety of options available and your mortgage expert will be able to advise accordingly once they know your full circumstances.
+Becuase there are a wide variety of options available and your buy to let mortgage expert will be able to advise accordingly once they know your full circumstances.

 Should I have an interest-only or repayment buy to let mortgage?